Myomectomy is the removal of

 Call Your Doctor

-Signs of infection, including fever and chills
+Signs of infection, such as fever and chills

-Redness, swelling, increasing pain, excessive bleeding, or discharge from the incision site
+Redness, swelling, excessive bleeding, or discharge from the incisions

-Uterine fibroid symptoms, diagnosis, and treatment.
+Uterine fibroids.
 Society of Cardiovascular and Interventional Radiology website.
-Available at: http://www.sirweb.org/patients/uterine-fibroids/.
-Accessed December 11, 2017.
+Available at: https://www.sirweb.org/patient-center/conditions-and-treatments/uterine-fibroids.
+Accessed August 25, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.